top of page

 Examples: "Dad tends to sleep through dinner now and needs quiet around that time.
 Respect his 7:00 PM bedtime schedule." or "Mom cannot manage her own food at mealtime — she needs assistance with her meals."

-It’s protecting your parents’ safety and your sanity.
+This isn’t being controlling.
+It is about protecting your parents’ safety and your sanity.

+Also: Declare a Quiet Room.
 “This room is Mom’s Quiet Room.
 If the door is closed, no interruptions.
 I will also use it as my reset space throughout our time together.”

 Boundaries aren’t optional when caregiving is involved — they are essential.